top of page

 Wigs were the height of fashion, along with canes and gloves.
 Three-cornered hats were adorned with feathers.

-Shirts were white and made of fine canvas, featuring jabots* and oversleeves*.
+Shirts were white and made of fine canvas, featuring jabots and oversleeves.
+Men's waistcoats, which featured embroideries and braids, were worn under ornate justaucorps.

 Pants were tailored from rich cloth and ended at the knees.
 They boasted beautiful metal buttons that were both decorative and practical.